-Our wide range of diverse and accessible locations allows for almost any landscape to be replicated within the Gold Coast region.
-From beautiful beaches and national parks to hinterland retreats, sun bleached sand dunes, city or county backdrops, cane fields and sub-tropical rainforests.
-The Gold Coast can offer you diversity and accessibility not available in most parts of the world.
-Most recently, Warner Bros’ Aquaman, Marvel’s Thor: Ragnarok and Disney’s Pirates of the Caribbean: Dead Men Tell No Tales utilised the Gold Coast’s enviable natural locations.
+Our diverse range of accessible locations allows for almost any landscape to be replicated within the Gold Coast region, from beautiful beaches and national parks to hinterland retreats, sun-bleached sand dunes, city or county backdrops, cane fields and subtropical rainforests.

 Village Roadshow Studios

-The Gold Coast is home to Village Roadshow Studios − a world-class film and television production venue comprising of nine Sound Stages, three water tanks, ten production offices, editing suites, wardrobe, makeup, construction, paint and carpentry shops.
-All Sound Stages are equipped with current industry standard facilities including air conditioning, extraction fans, steel grids and catwalks.
+The Gold Coast is home to Village Roadshow Studios.
+This world-class film and television production facilities comprises nine Sound Stages, three water tanks, ten fully serviced production offices, editing suites, wardrobe, makeup, construction, paint and carpentry shops.
+Each Sound Stage is equipped with industry standard facilities including air conditioning, extraction fans, steel grids and catwalks.

-The Studios currently boasts Australia’s largest Sound Stage which sits at 3,716m2 / (40,000 sq. ft.) and one of the biggest water tanks in the Southern Hemisphere.
-The tank, which holds six million litres of water, can be used for both surface and underwater sequences and has been occupied by a number of big-name films including Warner Bros’ Aquaman starring Jason Momoa and Columbia Pictures’ The Shallows starring Blake Lively.
+The Studios also boasts Australia’s largest single Sound Stage (3,716m2 / 40,000 sq. ft.) and one of the biggest water tanks in the Southern Hemisphere.
+The tank holds six million litres of water and can be used for both surface and underwater sequences.
+It has recently been occupied by a number of large-scale productions, including Warner Bros’ Aquaman and Disney’s Thor: Ragnarok.

-The Gold Coast has a large film industry with a crew base of both nationally and internationally recognised technicians.
-Catering for a diverse range of budgets, crews are multi-skilled, versatile, efficient and cover a wide variety of formats ranging from television series to feature films, movies of the week, pilots, documentaries and more.
+The Gold Coast has a significant film industry with an experienced crew base of nationally and internationally recognised technicians.
+Capable of catering to a diverse range of budgets, Gold Coast crews are multi-skilled, versatile and efficient, and have produced a wide variety of formats including television series, feature films, movies of the week, pilots, documentaries, TVCs and more.

-Our enormous depth of crew includes production designers, cinematographers, costume designers, special effects supervisors, art directors, stunt coordinators, unit production managers, key gaffers, key grips, construction managers, transport captains, makeup and hair supervisors plus many more.
+The city’s considerable depth of crew comprises key personnel from all departments, including production designers, cinematographers, costume designers, special effects supervisors, art directors, VFX supervisors, stunt co-ordinators, unit production managers, key grips and gaffers, construction managers, transport captains, and makeup and hair supervisors, plus many more.